aoyama01/agentic-commands/sdd-sequential/generate-design.md

 Write Design to specified path with:

-- Source PRD and Spec references
+- Source Spec reference (and PRD if provided)
 - Review checklist
 - Next step: `/implement`